|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the Survivors

 Only five of the passengers in the rear of the C-47 survived the crash.
-The next day, Pfc Eleanor Hanna and SSgt Laura E. Besley and on May 14, 1945, both died of their wounds.
-The
+Two were severely injured: Pfc Eleanor P. Hanna and SSgt Laura E. Besley and on May 14, 1945, both died of their wounds.

 When this C-47 was reported as missing, twenty-four aircraft from Hollandia searched for the missing plane including all available FEASC aircraft plus six aircraft from 4th ASAC also participated in the search.

-During 1959, the nineteen killed in the crash and the two that died the next day were permanently buried at Jefferson Barracks National Cemetery in a group burial at section 70 site 16187-89.
+On June 29, 1959 the nineteen killed in the crash and the two that died the next day were buried at Jefferson Barracks National Cemetery in a group burial at section 70 site 16187-89.